 Thank you so much for your ongoing support.
 If you are already underway with collecting tools for us, please give us a call on 02380 869697 to see if a local collector can help.

 You don’t have to live in the Southampton area to donate your preloved tools!
 We have a network of volunteers around the UK who act as collection points for donated tools and sewing machines.
 Collectors pass donated items to us directly, or make them available to our regional refurbishing groups, who pass them on to us in turn.

 To find a volunteer collector or a refurbishing group in your area, please call us on 02380 869697 and we will put you in touch with your nearest contacts.

 We send tools to Africa in response to specific requests from our project partners in our destination countries.
 Our partners tell us what types of tools they need, and the trades which are in demand.
 So we only need certain types of tools, such as those which are suitable for carpentry, electrical repair, bricklaying and mechanics.

 The tools we send overseas will be used to help people earn a living, so they need to be good quality and in good working order.

 Please take a look at our guides below for details of all the items we can use.

-Any good quality hand tools (NB tools must be metric or with both metric and imperial measurements) or industrial quality 240v electric tools for:
+Any good quality hand tools (NB tools must be metric or with both metric and imperial measurements) or trade quality 240v electric tools for: